SuperSonnix71/Xeno-Manifold-Language/README.md

 ### Core Principles

-1. **Deterministic Generation**: Uses cryptographic hashing (FNV-1a) to ensure each human word maps consistently to the same alien representation.
+1. **Deterministic Generation**: Uses cryptographic hashing (FNV-1a) to ensure each human word maps consistently to the same representation.
 This creates a stable, learnable vocabulary rather than random generation.

 2. **Phonotactic Structure**: The phonetic system avoids human language patterns:
    - **No natural language phonemes**: Uses digraphs (zh, kh, xh) instead of single consonants